 - 1000mg Oil = 5mg CBD per drop

 What about CBD e-liquid?
-This is not as easy to gauge as not only will concentration in e-liquid vary but people will take varying sized tokes and frequency of use will also vary.
+This is not as easy to gauge as not only will concentration in e-liquid vary but so will frequency and volume of use.
 Generally speaking a standard tank will hold 2ml of e-liquid, with that said below is a general description of how much CBD will be in each 2ml tank for each of the following concentrations of e-liquid assuming the e-liquid is enclosed in a 10ml bottle as standard.

 - 250mg Vape = 50mg CBD per 2ml